 - lime wedges

 - To marinate the chicken, mix yogurt and curry paste together.
 Place thighs in a bowl and pour over yogurt/curry mix.
-Stir to coat chicken.
-Cover and place in fridge for a minimum 1 hour and up to over night.
+Stir to coat the chicken.
+Cover and place in the fridge for a minimum of 30 minutes and up to 24 hours.

 - Preheat oven to 400℉.